 “We need to fix the problem of having an end user,” she asserts.
 “If that question can be answered, just think how many issues we can solve.
 People need to really focus on how do we get it to a point where there is no addict?”

-Workit Clinic now opened in Michigan
+Workit Clinic provides medication-assisted treatment for opiate addiction in Michigan